SoftRobotHQ/aiida-changelog/docs/index.md

 # AIIDA Release Notes

+#### 2022-12-22
+* Fix for issue with splitting items with many splitpoints
+* Splitpoints can now be saved/cleared
+* Warnings on collection level for non-classified items
+* Accountings are now presented sorted by account number

 #### 2022-11-30
 * Merge and split feature in API and UI
 * Bug fixes and improvements